fossasia/susi_firefoxbot/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Add the issue number that is fixed by this PR (In the form Fixes #123) -->
-Fixes issue #[Add issue number here.
+Fixes #[Add issue number here.
 If you do not solve the issue entirely, please change the message e.g. "First steps for issues #IssueNumber]

 #### Changes proposed in this pull request:
 -